 8. Cockatoos Can Reach Up to 43 Miles Per Hour in Flight

-Even though cockatoos in captivity have their flight wings clipped to prevent injury, those in the wild are quite fast.
+Even though cockatoos under human care often have their flight wings clipped to prevent injury, those in the wild are quite fast.
 Cockatiels have short legs and a waddling gait to help them navigate through branches quickly.

 But their wings are long and broad, used for rapid flight exceeding 43 mph.
 The fastest of all the cockatoos are the galahs.